 Fathers of refugee background experience poorer mental health and poorer general health than Australian-born fathers.
 Fathers who have migrated from non-English-speaking countries also report greater psychological distress than Australian-born fathers.
 This underscores the need for primary healthcare services to tailor efforts to reduce disparities in health outcomes for refugee populations that may be vulnerable due to circumstances and sequelae of forced migration and to recognise the additional psychological stresses that may accompany fatherhood following migration from non-English-speaking countries.

-The article outlines how increasingly restrictive measures within the asylum-seeking process can affect the mental health of the asylum-seekers, and creates risk of ongoing posttraumatic stress disorder and other psychiatric symptoms.
+The article outlines how increasingly harsh policies within the asylum-seeking process can affect the mental health of the asylum-seekers negatively, especially when it comes to post-traumatic stress, depression and anxiety.

 This paper reviews current literature regarding the mental health of asylum seekers and refugees.
-Factors increasing vulnerability of these groups to mental illness, and compounding social factors are discussed.
+Good practice measures for mental health care is also discussed.

 The impact of detention on the health of asylum seekers: a protocol for a systematic review